Cornell College has been changing lives and changing educational norms since 1853.

 In 1978 Cornell faculty adopted the One Course At A Time curriculum, transforming the way teaching and learning happen at Cornell.
 With the 1996 publication of Loren Pope’s Colleges That Change Lives, Cornell’s life-changing education was formally recognized.
 Cornell continues to be recognized with each new edition.

-Cornell to dedicate Van Metre Field at Ash Park Sept.
+Cornell dedicated Van Metre Field at Ash Park Sept.
 8

-Cornell College will celebrate the dedication of Van Metre Field at Ash Park as fans gather for the first home football game of the season on Sept.
+Cornell College celebrated the dedication of Van Metre Field at Ash Park as fans gathered for the first home football game of the season on Sept.
 8, 2018.
-The project includes a street-facing field entrance with a plaza, a fully-renovated press box, new perimeter fencing, increased technology, upgraded seating, better accessibility for patrons with special needs, and a new video scoreboard.
-Crews are also working on finishing a new mixed-use building with bathrooms and concessions, and a ram statue has been installed near the entrance to the Small Multi-Sport Center.
+The project included a street-facing field entrance with a plaza, a fully-renovated press box, new perimeter fencing, increased technology, upgraded seating, better accessibility for patrons with special needs, and a new video scoreboard.
+Crews worked on finishing a new mixed-use building with bathrooms and concessions, and a ram statue has been installed near the entrance to the Small Multi-Sport Center.